Field service scaling challenges: Five signs your business needs a better system

 Routine delivery can look under control until someone asks for the proof that should accompany the work.
 The job may be complete, but the evidence is not always easy to produce quickly, in the right format, from the right place.

-This is the multi-site reality of compliance.
-Teams can be doing the right work, but if the audit trail is hard to assemble, you still feel exposed.
-Often, the asset management software holds part of the story and the rest sits in folders, inboxes, and attachments.
+Often, the asset management software holds part of the story, and the rest sits in folders, inboxes, and attachments.
 Customers talk about being audited heavily, including around F-gas, and the question is rarely “did you do the check?”
-It is “can you show it, quickly, without gaps?”
+It is “Can you show it, quickly, without gaps?”

 This is the pattern: proof debt.
 It builds when certificates, photos, and sign-offs are created, then handled separately from the job.
 They get stored in different places, processed later, or attached inconsistently.
 Over time, “we have it somewhere” becomes normal.
 When volume rises, retrieval slows down and close-out becomes inconsistent.